Wisconsin Sales Tax Guide

 Wisconsin requires businesses to file sales tax returns and submit sales tax payments online.

-You will do this with My Tax Account Wisconsin through the Wisconsin Department of Revenue.FILE ONLINE
+File with My Tax Account Wisconsin through the Wisconsin Department of Revenue

 How Often Should You File?